Valley High School (New Mexico)

-Valley High School is a public high school in the city limits of Albuquerque, New Mexico, United States.
+Valley High School is a public high school in the city of Albuquerque, New Mexico, United States.
 It is part of the Albuquerque Public Schools district.
 The school opened in 1954 and enrolls around 1,800 students.

 Athletics

 VHS competes in the New Mexico Activities Association (NMAA), as a class 6A school in District 5.
 In 2014, the NMAA realigned the state's schools in to six classifications and adjusted district boundaries.
 In addition to Valley High School, the schools in District 5-6A include West Mesa High School, Rio Grande High School, Albuquerque High School and Atrisco Heritage Academy High School.